What's the best gaming controller?

 I owned the Duke, and I didn't mind it, but I have decent sized hands and it still felt like a bowl with buttons so when they brought out the newer controller I felt it was a good move.
 Ever since then Xbox controllers have been the most natural, comfortable controller out there, without question.
 I had a 360 controller for over a decade and a half across the Xbox 360 and PC, and it just worked.

-I love the convex thumbsticks, I'm cool with the offset sticks, the buttons have always felt solid and the triggers get smoother with every release.
+I love the concave thumbsticks, I'm cool with the offset sticks, the buttons have always felt solid and the triggers get smoother with every release.
 It's a solid controller in every way, the D-pad on the new Series S controller is clicky but robust, the whole thing is comfortable and high quality.
 I love the Xbox controllers.
 They are now, however, missing some significant features.

 What can I say.
 They are clunky, laggy, and overpriced, but you have to love them.
 It's the compromises that makes the Switch so charming, and you really can't compain about the joycons given what they contribute to the Switch's portability.
 It's a shame that the motion sensors are so underused.